Viva! Hysteria (concert residency)

 Viva!
 Hysteria was a concert residency by English rock band Def Leppard where the band played their 1987 album Hysteria in its entirety.

-The shows on 29 and 30 March were recorded and released on Viva!
-Hysteria, 22 October 2013.
+Held at The Joint at the Hard Rock Hotel and Casino on the Las Vegas Strip in Paradise, Nevada, the residency spanned eleven shows in March and April 2013.
+The shows on 29 and 30 March were recorded for the live album Viva!
+Hysteria, released on 22 October 2013.